 Tired after a short turnaround, squeezing out a 51-48 home win Friday over Cumberland Valley, the Trojans (9-6) didn't have enough in the tank to hand the Indians (17-0) - ranked No. 2 in District 3 Class AAA - their first loss of the year.

-"Last night's performance took a lot out
+"Last night's performance took a lot out of us, but we still should've performed better than we did," Gantz said.

 Donegal also played Friday night - albeit its 64-27 win over Annville-Cleona not as draining - but didn't show fatigue at either end of the court.

 "I think it was a good theft," said Donegal coach Ryan Butt of his team's motivation to beat the higher-class Trojans.
-"We knew Chambersburg was
+"We knew Chambersburg was a good team with a lot of size and it was a challenge to play on the road against a Class AAAA team, so I thought we responded well from the get-go, ready to play.

 Following the first quarter, when both teams scored 13 points, the Indians limited Chambersburg to 17 points in the ensuing 24 minutes, including a three-point second quarter.